osartun/Backbone.Undo.js/README.md

     In comparison to other Backbone-based undo-managers like *memento*, you don't have to modify your models or collections to use Backbone.Undo.js.
-You can have your whole application already set up with all the models and collections and then add the undo-manager.
+You can have your whole application already set up with all the models and collections you need and then add the undo-manager.
 That makes it easy to not only include Backbone.Undo.js, but also to remove it again if you don't longer want to use it at some point.

 *   Uses Backbone-Events